$20.28 Billion in Sales Expected for Lowe’s Companies, Inc. (NYSE:LOW) This Quarter

-Wall Street analysts expect that Lowe’s Companies, Inc. (NYSE:LOW) will post sales of $20.28 billion for the current quarter, according to Zacks Investment Research.
-Nine analysts have issued estimates for Lowe’s Companies’ earnings, with estimates ranging from $17.93 billion to $21.56 billion.
+Analysts predict that Lowe’s Companies, Inc. (NYSE:LOW) will report $20.28 billion in sales for the current fiscal quarter, Zacks reports.
+Nine analysts have provided estimates for Lowe’s Companies’ earnings, with estimates ranging from $17.93 billion to $21.56 billion.
 Lowe’s Companies reported sales of $17.39 billion in the same quarter last year, which indicates a positive year over year growth rate of 16.6%.
-The business is expected to report its next earnings results on Wednesday, November 18th.
+The business is scheduled to issue its next earnings results on Wednesday, November 18th.

-On average, analysts expect that Lowe’s Companies will report full-year sales of $84.45 billion for the current year, with estimates ranging from $77.75 billion to $87.13 billion.
-For the next financial year, analysts anticipate that the business will report sales of $83.18 billion, with estimates ranging from $78.66 billion to $87.64 billion.
-Zacks’ sales averages are a mean average based on a survey of sell-side analysts that cover Lowe’s Companies.
+On average, analysts expect that Lowe’s Companies will report full year sales of $84.45 billion for the current year, with estimates ranging from $77.75 billion to $87.13 billion.
+For the next fiscal year, analysts expect that the firm will report sales of $83.18 billion, with estimates ranging from $78.66 billion to $87.64 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that cover Lowe’s Companies.

-Lowe’s Companies (NYSE:LOW) last released its quarterly earnings data on Wednesday, August 19th.
-The home improvement retailer reported $3.75 EPS for the quarter, beating the consensus estimate of $2.95 by $0.80.
+Lowe’s Companies (NYSE:LOW) last released its quarterly earnings results on Wednesday, August 19th.
+The home improvement retailer reported $3.75 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $2.95 by $0.80.
 Lowe’s Companies had a return on equity of 228.17% and a net margin of 7.12%.
-The company had revenue of $27.30 billion for the quarter, compared to analyst estimates of $24.24 billion.
-During the same period last year, the company posted $2.15 earnings per share.
-The firm’s revenue was up 30.1% compared to the same quarter last year.
+The company had revenue of $27.30 billion for the quarter, compared to analysts’ expectations of $24.24 billion.
+During the same period in the previous year, the business posted $2.15 earnings per share.
+The business’s quarterly revenue was up 30.1% compared to the same quarter last year.

 About Lowe’s Companies